In order to support Python 3.7, pylint has to be updated to 2.0.0

 be silented so that we stay compatible with Python 2.x.

-This patch adds support for flavor metadata validation by the amphora driver
+This patch adds a new flavor capability to the amphora driver called

 Replace calls to the nova client with calls to the compute driver.